AroniasPrenovost/scalp-trader/README.md

    pip install
    ```

 3. Copy the `.env.sample` file and create an `.env` file in the root directory.
-Add your Coinbase API credentials and other configurations to the `.env` file:
+Add your Coinbase and Mailjet API credentials, along with other tax and fee configurations to the `.env` file:

    ```plaintext
    COINBASE_API_KEY=your_api_key